-An automatic bilge pump evacuates water from the bilge.
+The automatic bilge pump evacuates water from the bilge.
 A water sensor detects the water, activating the pump.
 After the water is pumped out, the pump shuts-off automatically.
-This automatic mode is working at all times: with/without DESS key on its post and with/without engines running.
+This automatic mode is working at all times: with/without DESS key on its post and with/without engine running.

-CAUTION: When the main battery cut-off switch is turned OFF while boat is moored, the bilge pump will start if water comes up in the bilge.
+CAUTION: When the main battery cut-off switch is turned OFF while boat is moored, the automatic bilge pump will start if water comes up in the bilge.

-7) Navigation Lights Switch
+7) Bilge Air Blower Switch